Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team | Founders | Other Members

 Voiced by: Kana Hanazawa (Japanese), Jeannie Tirado (English)

 Zera is Mavis' childhood friend from Sirius Island.
 She used to pick on Mavis as a kid until Mavis rushed in to save her from burning wreckage during a raid on their village, which marked the beginning of a long, close friendship.
-In reality, Zera died from her injuries as soon as their friendship took root, and Mavis' magic brought forth an illusion of her that would accompany her until Mavis found herself some real friends.
+Except that Zera actually died from her injuries as soon as their friendship took root, and Mavis' magic brought forth an illusion of her that would accompany her until Mavis found herself some real friends.
 While not officially a member of Fairy Tail, she played an instrumental role in the guild's creation.

 - Always with You: Before disappearing, she tells Mavis how they'll always be together in her heart.
 She means this literally, as when Mavis is fully revived from her stasis, Zera briefly comes back.